 Serve and enjoy!

-In this drink, despite the fact that the absinthe is just a little rinse, Pernod is a 136-proof spirit so you can't ignore it when estimating the alcohol content of the Irish tea party cocktail.
+Despite the fact that the absinthe is just a little rinse, Pernod is a 136-proof spirit so you can't ignore it when estimating the alcohol content of the Irish tea party cocktail.
 However, it is still insignificant and this drink remains relatively mild, weighing in at right around 10 percent ABV (20 proof).
 In this case, the absinthe is included for taste, not potency.